MiDiTeS/IntroToRforLinguistics01/Module_2/04_tidyr.md

 ## Separate

-`Speparate()` breaks expressions in a same column using a character as basis.
+`Separate()` breaks expressions in a same column using a character as basis.
 For example, in our dataset:

 ```r